-One of my main gripes with the online poker industry while being part of growing it up has been the decreasing respect shown to the game as a game.
+One of my main gripes with the online poker industry has been the decreasing respect shown to the game as a game.
+I’ve seen this from the inside.
 I hate that the game in the eyes of many decision makers have been reduced to nothing but an addictive and somewhat skill-based click-fest perfect for marketing the get-rich dream.
 Even representatives of those who like PKR have gone off on their own with valiant ambitions have stated that in all essence they regard online poker as a game of marketing.
 One power player I used to work with and otherwise respect deeply had the unpleasant view that online poker was merely a commodity and hence needed to be sold and marketed like petrol.

 That is little different from saying that first person shooter games are commodities and need to be sold and marketed like petrol i.e. it’s all about pricing, loyalty programs, security, availability, branding etc.